joevitajose/flightloadandtrimcalculator/README.md

 # flightloadandtrimcalculator

-Frontend web application for aircraft Load &amp; Trim calculations.
-Implements a lightweight, responsive UI using vanilla HTML, CSS, and JavaScript to compute weight and balance parameters including payload distribution and trim estimation.
-Optimized for usability, speed, and cross-device compatibility.
+A lightweight browser-based tool for basic aircraft load and balance calculations.
+Built using vanilla HTML, CSS, and JavaScript.
+The project runs entirely on the client side and is deployed using GitHub Pages.

+**Tech Stack**
+1. HTML5
+2. CSS3
+3. JavaScript

+**Functionality**
+1. Input-based load calculation
+2. Basic weight distribution logic
+3. Responsive layout for desktop and mobile
+4. Instant client-side computation